 Triton College has adopted a segment of land owned by the Forest Preserve District of Cook County that is adjacent to campus, which has informally been named 'Adena Woods' after the Adena Indians.
 Join us for one of our forest restoration work days as we pick up trash and eliminate invasive species such as buckthorn and garlic mustard.

 Electric Vehicle Charging Station

-Open to the community for use, five ChargePoint® Level-2 dual charging stations (240 volts) have been installed and are marked with a green designated parking sign.
-Locations include near the Robert M. Collins Center; the Advanced Technology Building (M-Building); the Student Center; the Liberal Arts Building (E-Building); and the Industrial Careers Building (T-Building).
+Open to the community for use, five ChargePoint® dual charging stations (240 volts) have been installed and are marked with a green designated parking sign.
+Locations include near the R Building; the M Building; the B Building (Student Center); the E Building; and the T Building.

 Triton’s Sustainability Planning Guide was created in 2014 to provide guidance to administration, staff, faculty and students as we develop and implement sustainability initiatives on campus.
 All are encouraged to read and make use of it when planning projects.
 The Guide is a living document and will be revised and updated in 2019.

 Triton College first won Tree Campus USA® recognition in 2016 for its commitment to effective urban forest management.
 Tree Campus USA is a national program created in 2008 by the Arbor Day Foundation to honor colleges and universities for engaging staff and students in conservation goals.